-Be sure to get a variety of consumer feedback on the performance of the company you are looking to hire.
-Many of these websites also provide you with alternative service providers if you find your contractor has bad reviews.
+Be sure to get a variety of consumer feedback on the company’s performance you’re looking to hire.
+Many of these websites also provide you with alternative service providers if your contractor has negative reviews.

-If you are hiring a repair company online from a site like Angie’s List, HomeAdvisor or Thumbtack, make sure you verify the physical address of the company you have hired.
-If the company you have hired is truly a local service provider — and not just a third-party referral service for independent contractors — they will likely have a verified business location close to your community.
-This information can be verified through a series of Google searches or by using a service like Google Maps to find the location of your service provider.
+If you’re hiring a repair company online from a site like Angi, HomeAdvisor or Thumbtack, make sure you verify the company’s physical address.
+Scammers will pretend to have an office far away using a false address.
+If they’re genuinely a local service provider, they should have a verified business location close to your community.
+You can verify this information through a series of internet searches or by using a navigation platform like Google Maps to find the address of your service provider.

-Most reputable companies have a showroom and will welcome you to visit – this will assure you that you are working with a real business and not simply a company using a PO Box in your town.
+Most reputable companies have a showroom and will welcome you to visit – this will assure you that you’re working with a real business and not simply a company using a PO Box in your town.